waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **HEADBUTT Mechanic:** The move HEADBUTT can be used outside of battle to shake certain trees (`HEADBUTT_TREE` tiles).
 This can cause sleeping Pokémon to fall out, providing a new method for encounters.
 - **Environmental Obstacle Resets:** The CUT_TREE at (8, 25) in Ilex Forest reappeared after I left the map and returned.
 This suggests some environmental obstacles might reset upon re-entry.
 - **CRITICAL DATA VERIFICATION:** My memory of game mechanics or map layouts can be flawed.
 I must always trust the raw Game State Information (Map Memory, Map Events) over my own assumptions.
 If a plan fails, the first step is to re-verify all assumptions against the game data.
-- **Warp vs. Map Edge:** I must distinguish between formal warp tiles (like doors, listed in Map Events) and map edge transitions (walking off the map).
-Hallucinating a warp where a transition exists can cause validation errors and flawed navigation plans.
-Always verify against the `Map Events -> Warps` list.
 - **Battle Anomaly:** A wild battle terminated unexpectedly.
 After pressing 'A' on the main battle menu's 'FIGHT' option, I was returned to the overworld without any battle resolution.
 The cause is unknown.
 - **Evolution Methods:** Some POKéMON, like MACHOKE, KADABRA, HAUNTER, and GRAVELer, evolve when traded.